 sudo docker compose up --build -d

-The --build flag is important as it builds the spreed-backend and janus images from their Dockerfiles.
+The --build flag is important because it builds the Janus and the spreedbackend images from their Dockerfiles.
 The Janus build, in particular, can take several minutes.

 You can monitor the logs to ensure everything starts correctly: